Downsend School, Leatherhead

 Downsend School is a selective independent co-ed prep school in Leatherhead with a strong academic offering and a thriving sense of community.

-The main school – for years 2 to 8 – is on the Leatherhead Road.
-There are three pre-prep schools on three different sites – one just down the road from the main school in Leatherhead, the second in Ashtead and the third in Epsom.
+The main school – for years 2 to 10 – is on the Leatherhead Road.
+But they start them young at Downsend – and there are three pre-preps: one just down the road from the main school in Leatherhead, the second in Ashtead and the third in Epsom.

 The school is set on a 13 acre site.
 The main school building was originally the home of the Lindford family, who owned the school, and who headmastered over three generations, and it’s an impressive looking building.
 Later buildings have been added over the years and there are plans for a brand new Creative Arts Centre which will open in September 2020.